Alfresco/alfresco-ng2-components/docs/core/app-config.pipe.md

 </adf-login>
 ```

+## Details

-## Fallback values
+### Fallback values

-You can use pipe parameters to pass fallback value:
+You can use the pipe parameter to pass a fallback value which will be
+used if the property name is not found:

 ```html
 <adf-login